-School rules are kept to an essential minimum and are reinforced through our school's LOVE Promise.
+School rules are kept to an essential minimum and are included in our home/school agreement.
 They have been developed to be meaningful to children.
 None are too difficult.
 They are all designed to develop courtesy, good manners and mutual respect.
 They are to protect children from injury, to care for equipment and to maintain a hygienic, healthy environment.
 Anti-social behaviour is not condoned.
 It is essential that parents and teachers work together through discussion and action on any problems which develop.